Physically back up and restore a cross-cloud or self-managed Oracle database

 SERVICE_NAME: OracleServiceORCL

-• The directory of the database client is obtained.
+• The database program directory is obtained.

-Obtain the directory of the database client
+Obtain the database program directory

 /opt/oracle/product/19c/dbhome_1

-• Oracle RAC files are obtained.
+• The Oracle RAC files are obtained.

 Query Oracle RAC files